 According to the New York Department of Financial Services (DFS), roughly half of all people over the age of 65 will eventually require nursing home care, at a cost of up to $150,000 per year.
 Remaining at home while receiving home health care is significantly less expensive.
 It does require the support of friends or family members, and even part-time can run up to $20,000 or more.

 Medicare and insurance generally do not cover these costs.
 To avoid dipping into your savings and your children’s inheritance, you generally have two options:

-To find out more about Medicaid planning and how it could benefit you and your loved ones, call or contact Cavallo & Cavallo online and request a free consultation with our New York asset protection attorneys in our Bronx or New Rochelle office today.
+To find out more about Medicaid planning and how it could benefit you and your loved ones, call or contact Cavallo & Cavallo online and request a free consultation with our New York asset protection attorneys in our Bronx or Westchester office today.